Vestergade 22

 Vestergade 22 is a Neoclassical property in the Latin Quarter of Copenhagen, Denmark.
 The building is now part of the Politiken Hus complex.
 A commemorative plaque mounted on the wall of the gateway summarizes the history of the property, including the fact that Anders Sandøe Ørsted and his wife Sophie lived in the apartment on the first floor from 1805 to 1813.
 The building was listed on the Danish registry of protected buildings and places in 1959.

 History

 18th century

 The previous building at the site was constructed after the Copenhagen Fire of 1728.
-The building was for many years owned by dyers and was therefore known as Farvergården (The Dyer's Gouse).
-The owner would typically live in one of the apartments in the building fronting the street and run his Dyeing business from one of the side wings.
+The building was for many years owned by dyers and was therefore known as Farvergården (the Dyer's House).
+The owner would typically live in one of the apartments in the building fronting the street and run his dyeing business from one of the side wings.
 An inn also known as Farvergården opened in the other side wing.
-The property was at some point acquired by dyer Lars Bjørn.